gerhynes/aws-notes/certified-cloud-practitioner/README.md

 Instances can be multi-tenant or single-tenant.

-Multi-tenant is when multiple customers are running workloads on the same hardware, seperated by virtual isolation.
+Multi-tenant is when multiple customers are running workloads on the same hardware, separated by virtual isolation.
 Think of living in an apartment building.

-Single-tenant is when a single customer has dedicated hardware, seperated by physical isolation.
+Single-tenant is when a single customer has dedicated hardware, separated by physical isolation.
 Think of living in your own house.

 You choose tenancy when you launch your EC2 instance.